 Musicianship & Theory Placement

 All undergraduate students in the School of Music must satisfy all or a portion of the four-semester Musicianship and Theory course sequence, usually during the first two years.
-Entering students who do not have Advanced Placement (AP) or transfer credit take Placement Exam A, administered online in the summer before the start of the fall semester, to determine readiness for the sequence.
-Students who perform satisfactorily on this exam enroll in MUS:1201 Musicianship and Theory I. Students whose exam results show that they require additional preparation in basic music literacy and aural skills enroll in MUS:1200 Fundamentals of Music for Majors.
+Entering students who do not have Advanced Placement (AP) or transfer credit should enroll in MUS:1201, and take Placement Exam A, administered online in the summer before the start of the fall semester, to determine readiness for the sequence.

 Preparing for Placement Exam A